Skip to main content

 Multimodal embeddings are currently not available to Google AI Studio users.

-Configure a Weaviate vector index to use a Google AI embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Google AI API key.
+Configure a Weaviate vector index to use a Google embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Google API key.
 This feature is called the vectorizer.

 At import time, Weaviate generates multimodal object embeddings and saves them into the index.
 For vector and hybrid search operations, Weaviate converts queries of one or more modalities into embeddings.